Austria: Danube River Biking Adventure

 DAY 1 > Meet in Passau, Germany

 We meet after lunch at our hotel in the Bavarian fairytale-esque city of Passau, regarded as one of the most beautiful in Germany.
 Known as the city of Three Rivers, it sits at the confluence of the Inn, Ilz, and Danube Rivers.
 You can actually see the marriage of the waters as they unite into one river: green water from the Inn, the black water of the Ilz and, of course, the blue Danube.
 Old Town, where we’ll spend the night, has picturesque squares, brightly colored Baroque and Gothic houses, soaring towers, romantic winding alleyways and lovely promenades along the rivers.
 After introductions and an orientation to our bikes, we’ll embark on an introductory ride up the Inn River before returning to our hotel to check in and have a festive first dinner together!
-Biking Distance: 22 Kilometers / 14 Miles
+Biking Distance: 21 or 35 Kilometers / 13 or 22 Miles

 DAY 2 > Passau to Schlögen, Austria